Outdoor Water Features

-They say there are three things for which you can watch forever: fire burning, water flowing and shining starry sky.
-Why not to add one of those relaxing things to your front or backyard?
-Transblue offer many different styles of fountains and other water features, so you can get what you really want for your dream landscape design!
+They say there are three things for which you can watch forever: fire burning, water flowing and shining starry skies.
+Why not add one of those relaxing things to your home?
+Transblue offers many different styles of fountains and other water features, so you can get what you really want for your dream landscape design!

 There are many variations of water features that you can have in your house.
 Lets talk about some of them.

 One of the most common water feature is a fountain, so we will starts with that.

 Variety of decorative fountains is endless, so let’s begin by looking at some fountain styles:

 Trough fountains: design of these fountains got its inspiration in barnyard.
 These fountains are fairy simple in style and shape, so it can easily fit in any backyard décor.

 Waterfall fountains: are great choice for rock gardens or on a slope.
 In this case waterfall fountains work with power of gravity, which move water from higher lo lower basins and then get recirculated by a pump